Forthoney/rerb/README.md

 Use ERB/rhtml to build DOMs in [ruby.wasm](https://github.com/ruby/ruby.wasm).

 RERB is an unopinionated tool for compiling ERB/rhtml into ruby.wasm DOM operations for building the DOM tree described in the source file.
 Specifically, it generates code which, when run on a Ruby VM on WASM, generate the desired DOM.
-Read more about the capabilities of RERB [here](docs/capabilities.md).

-This means that RERB is a _developer_'s tool by nature, and not a package like React that is shipped to the client.
-Speaking of React, RERB is **not** a full blown UI framework and does not aim to be (at least for now).
+RERB is experimental and very young, so there are some usage caveats which you can read about [here](docs/capabilities.md).

 ## Installation

-TODO: Replace `UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG` with your gem name right after releasing it to RubyGems.org.
-Please do not do it earlier due to security reasons.
-Alternatively, replace this section with instructions to install your gem from git if you don't plan to release to RubyGems.org.

 Install the gem and add to the application's Gemfile by executing:

-    $ bundle add UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG
+    $ bundle add RERB

 If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG
+    $ gem install RERB

 ## Usage
 ### For Developers